peterhinch/micropython-tft-gui/README.md

 methods via the callback's first argument (which is a reference to the control).
 A simple example can be seen in the ``KnobScreen`` example in ``screentest.py``.

-The ``Screen`` class has two null methods which may be implemented in subclasses: ``on_open`` which runs when a screen is opened but prior to its display, and ``on_hide`` which runs when a screen change is about to make the screen disappear.
+The ``Screen`` class has 3 null methods which may be implemented in subclasses: ``on_open`` which runs when a screen is opened but prior to its display, ``after_open`` which is called after display, and ``on_hide`` which runs when a screen change is about to make the screen disappear.
 These may be used to instantiate or control threads and to retrieve the results from a modal dialog box.

 The ``Screen`` class is configured in ``tft_local.py``.